yuzzznh/yuzzznh.github.io/index.md

 Hooray!
 Finally got rid of 404 at yuzzznh.github.io!
 Yujin will continue customizing this blog.

-Thank you for buying the PRO version of Hydejack! 🎉

-More than one year ago I was looking for a blogging platform but couldn't find it:
-One that would let me write posts in markdown with my own editor, one that didn't look awful buy modern design standards, and one that felt snappy on a mobile phone.
 That and more is now Hydejack.
 I hope you enjoy it [as much as I do](https://qwtel.com/).

 ## First Steps